What is the Pawanmuktasana Series?

 Benefits:

-• Helps lubricate the knee joints reduces stiffness and increases flexibility.
+• Helps in lubricating the knee joints and reduces stiffness and increases flexibility.

 • Beneficial for people with mild knee pain or discomfort.